Huegoxaga/notes/swift/xcode.md

 cell.imageView?.image

-For selected cell the contain of the following method will be called. override func tableView(_ tableView: UITableView, didSelectRowAt indexPath: IndexPath) {
+For selected cell the contain of the following method will be called. override func tableView(\_ tableView: UITableView, didSelectRowAt indexPath: IndexPath) {

     //a certain cell can be found and assigned using let cell = tableView.cellForRow(at: indexPath)
     //indexPath records the row number of the selected cell

     tableView.deselectRow(at: indexPath, animated: false)
     //this method is used to deselect the row after the selection process is done, otherwise
     //the cell will keep a darker background.

 }

-To enable left swipe to delete, use the following method. override func tableView(_ tableView: UITableView, commit editingStyle: UITableViewCell.EditingStyle, forRowAt indexPath: IndexPath) {
+To enable left swipe to delete, use the following method. override func tableView(\_ tableView: UITableView, commit editingStyle: UITableViewCell.EditingStyle, forRowAt indexPath: IndexPath) {

     if editingStyle == .delete {
     	cellData.remove(at: indexPath.row)  //remove selected cell data
     }
     tableView.reloadData() //reload the tableView.
     or
     tableView.deleteRows(at: [indexPath], with: .fade)
     //delete the row from the current view.

 }

 For more customized swiping experience use

-override func tableView(_ table View: UITableView, leadingSwipeActionConfigurationForRowAt indexPath: IndexPath) -> UISwipeActionsConfigurations? {
+override func tableView(\_ table View: UITableView, leadingSwipeActionConfigurationForRowAt indexPath: IndexPath) -> UISwipeActionsConfigurations? {
 //right swipe

 }

-override func tableView(_ table View: UITableView, trailingSwipeActionConfigurationForRowAt indexPath: IndexPath) -> UISwipeActionsConfigurations? {
+override func tableView(\_ table View: UITableView, trailingSwipeActionConfigurationForRowAt indexPath: IndexPath) -> UISwipeActionsConfigurations? {
 //left swipe

     let actionName = UIContextualAction(style: .destruction, title: "Delete") {(action, sourceView,completionHandler) in

-//.destruction presents red color, style can be .normal. it is gray.
+//.destruction presents red color, style can be .normal. it is gray. self.cellData.remove(at: indexPath.row)
-	self.cellData.remove(at: indexPath.row)

     self.tableView.deleteRows(at: [indexPath], with: .fade)

     completionHandler(true)
     //ContextualAction object is used for "swipe to delete".

 }

     actionName.backgroudColor = UIColor()   //set its color.
     actionName.image = UIImage(named: "abc")  //set its icon.
     let configurationName = UISwipeActionConfiguration(actions: [actionName1,actionName2,…])
     return configurationName

 }

 The following example code shows how to return a custom height for the first row of each section and use the default height for all other rows.

-override func tableView(_ tableView: UITableView,
-           heightForRowAt indexPath: IndexPath) -> CGFloat {
+override func tableView(\_ tableView: UITableView, heightForRowAt indexPath: IndexPath) -> CGFloat {
 // Make the first row larger to accommodate a custom cell. if indexPath.row == 0 {
 return 80
 }

 // Use the default size for all other rows. return UITableView.automaticDimension
 }

 TableView Scroll position.
 tableV.contentOffset.y

 in tableView(titleForHeaderInSection)
 return sectionTitles[section] //set section title

 in ViewDidLoad:
 tableView.tableFooterView = UIView( ) //remove extra separator in a table view.

 when changing certain table cell in the didselect or other action methods: tableView.beginUpdates( )
 //make change here
 tableView.endUpdates( ) //the code in between will take effect immediately.
 UIColor
 it can be used to set color
 let coelorx = UIColor(red: 123.0/255.0, green: 123.0/255.0, blue: 123.0/255.0, alpha: 1.0)